Andy-LZH/edX-Practice-/README.md

 # edX-Practice-
-Works while learning AP CS A on edX by Purdue University This is first stage of my programming experience, dear admission officer please check my status.
+Works while learning AP CS A on edX by Purdue University This is first stage of my programming experience.